2022 Detroit Lions season: Week 9: vs. Green Bay Packers

 In week 9, the Lions hosted their divisional rival, the Green Bay Packers.
 After a scoreless first quarter, the Lions opened the scoring in the second quarter via a one-yard touchdown pass from Jared Goff to Shane Zylstra and a two-point conversion run from Jamaal Williams, which made the score 8–0 in favor of Detroit at half-time.
-The Packers scored the only points of the third quarter via a 20-yard touchdown pass from Aaron Rodgers to Allen Lazard.
+The Packers scored the only points of the third quarter via a 20-yard touchdown pass from Aaron Rodgers to Allen Lazard, but were unable to tie the score as the 2-point conversion attempt failed.
 The Lions extended their lead in the fourth quarter via a three-yard touchdown pass from Goff to James Mitchell.
 The Packers scored the final points of the game via a 25-yard field goal by Mason Crosby, making the final score 15–9 in favor of Detroit.
 The Lions' defense forced three interceptions, including two in the endzone.
 This marked the first game since week 15 of 2017 that Rodgers threw three interceptions.